kirru2198/Python/Basic Python/Introduction/2_Python Definition.md

 There are two types of programming languages -- Interpreted and Compiled programming language

+- Interpreted rogramming language is a language which uses Interpretr for its translation
+-  Compiled programming language is a language which uses compiler for its translation
+-  compiler and Interpretr are translators --- they are use to translate the code written in one programming language to the code written in another programming language

 ### 🗣️ **1.
 Interpreted Language**

 - Python is an **interpreted language**, not a compiled one.